 The symptoms tend to develop gradually.
 At first the symptoms may only occur whilst you do the repetitive task and ease off when you rest.
 In time the symptoms can be present all the time but tend to be made worse by doing the repetitive task.
 Symptoms can range from mild to severe.

-Some people divide RSI into two main categories: Type 1 RSI and Type 2 RSI.
+Some people divide repetitive strain injury into two main categories: Type 1 RSI and Type 2 RSI.

 This includes well-defined syndromes such as: